elastisys/cloudpool.restapi/docs/api.rst

 resources they provide.
 Some common terms are `instances`, `servers` and `VMs`/`virtual machines`.

-The cloud adapter API strives to be as cloud-neutral as possible and simply refers to the computational resources being managed as **machines**.
+The cloud pool API strives to be as cloud-neutral as possible and simply refers to the computational resources being managed as **machines**.
-The logical group of machines that a cloud adapter manages is referred to as its **machine pool**.
+The logical group of machines that a cloud pool manages is referred to as its **machine pool**.

-A cloud adapter needs to be able to report the execution state of its machine pool members in a cloud-neutral manner (see :ref:`get_machine_pool`).
+A cloud pool needs to be able to report the execution state of its machine pool members in a cloud-neutral manner (see :ref:`get_machine_pool`).
-Since cloud providers differ quite a lot in the state models they use, the cloud adapter needs to map the cloud-native state of the machine to one of the **machine states** supported by the cloud adapter API.
+Since cloud providers differ quite a lot in the state models they use, the cloud pool needs to map the cloud-native state of the machine to one of the **machine states** supported by the cloud pool API.
 These states are described in the :ref:`machine state table <machine_state_table>` below.

 .. _machine_state_table: